If you want to earn more points toward your next IHG hotel stay and have been debating getting an IHG rewards card, now is a great time to apply.

 If you frequently stay at IHG brand hotels – such as Holiday Inn, Crowne Plaza or Staybridge Suites – signing up for one of the IHG Rewards Club credit cards can be a great way to earn rewards points quickly.

 Chase currently offers two different cards for users looking to rack up IHG points – the IHG Rewards Club Premier Credit Card and the IHG Rewards Club Traveler Credit Card*.
 Whether you prefer a card without an annual fee or are willing to pay a bit more for extra perks, you can earn great rewards toward IHG hotel stays.

-The IHG Premier card is currently offering a whopping 140,000-point sign-up bonus for cardholders who spend $3,000 in the first three months and the IHG Traveler a 60,000-point bonus for cardholders who spend $2,000 in the first three months.
+The IHG Premier card is currently offering a whopping 150,000-point sign-up bonus for cardholders who spend $3,000 on purchases in the first three months and the IHG Traveler a 60,000-point bonus for cardholders who spend $2,000 in the first three months.
 While IHG points are worth less than the average rewards point, both of these bonuses are enough to cover plenty of redemption options.

 Which IHG Rewards card is worth more in the first year?

 In addition to a generous sign-up bonus, the IHG Premier comes with extra benefits that boost its value.
 For example, you get a reward night at one of IHG’s eligible hotels every year on your account anniversary.
 You also get up to $100 as a statement credit for Global Entry or TSA PreCheck.
 While the IHG Traveler card boasts a $0 annual fee, it doesn’t include these extra benefits.